gonzalorf/plane-atari2600game/README.md

 # Plane: an Atari 2600 game

 ### Hardware limitations and "features"
+Programming language: assembly for the 6502 microprocessor.
+In practice, the microprocessor was a 6507 (a cheaper version of the 6502, just for the console).

 Screen resolution of 160 x 192 pixels.

 128 bytes of RAM (just 128, not 128 Kb nor 128 Mb...).
 To make matters worse, RAM space is shared between user variables and the stack.